Compression fronts from fast radio bursts: Problem formulation

 The cold unperturbed medium ahead of the packet (at $\xi<0$) will be called ``upstream.''
 The upstream medium is described by a uniform mass density $\rhou$ and a uniform magnetic field $\bB_{\rm u}$.
-We will focus on the problem with $\bBu$ oriented perpendicular to the wave propagation direction (as expected in winds, which carry magnetic fields transverse to the radial direction).
+We will focus on the case with $\bBu$ oriented perpendicular to the wave propagation direction (as expected in winds, which carry magnetic fields transverse to the radial direction).\footnote{The problem formulation with transverse $\bBbg$ is not special or degenerate in any way.
+One could also consider $\bBbg$ with arbitrary angle $\alpha$ with respect to the wave propagation direction.
+The general case with any $\alpha\neq 0$ is reduced to the propagation problem with $\alpha=\pi/2$ by using a new reference frame that moves along $\bBbg$ with Lorentz factor $\gamma=(\sin\alpha)^{-1}$ \citep{Beloborodov24}.}

 Two possible polarizations of the radio wave can be considered: the X-mode ($\bEw\perp\bBu$) and the O-mode ($\bEw\parallel\bBu$).
 We will use below the results of \citetalias{Beloborodov22} for test-particle motion in the X-mode waves; similar results within numerical coefficients ${\cal O}(1)$ were recently published for the O-mode \citep{Huang24}.
 The X-mode has the oscillating magnetic field $\bBw$ parallel to the background field $\bBu$.